Philip C. Jessup International Law Moot Court Competition

 Present Your Case at the Oral Rounds

-The Russian Rounds will be held during the winter holidays in February 2026 at MGIMO University (Moscow).
+The Russian Rounds will be held during the winter holidays on February 3 to 8, 2026 at MGIMO University (Moscow).
 The Preliminary Rounds will be in hybrid format (teams offline, judges online), the Advanced Rounds - fully offline.
 Events from our sponsors and a traditional Final Rounds Gala await you!